mt-support/tec-labs-extension-template/README.md

 #### Good Practices

-* Verify if you need any dependencies to activate your plugin, if so use the bot command to [set a dependency](#setting-a-dependency)
+* Verify if you need any dependencies to activate your plugin.
+If so, use the bot command to [set a dependency](#setting-a-dependency)
 * Set the `== Changelog ==` section of `readme.txt`.
-* Remove the classes not used from the `src/Tec` folder.
+* Remove the unused classes from the `src/Tec` folder.
 * Register any other classes you will need inside of `src/Tec/Plugin.php` on the method `register` after the line `// Start binds.` and before `// End binds.`.
 * Sanitize all input and escape all output, as appropriate.
 * Double-check your plugin's slug, name, and descriptions still apply to the end result of what your code actually accomplishes.